BeniBakari/poms/README.md

   2. composer require barryvdh/laravel-dompdf

-  Now you are ready to launcy your project
+  Now you are ready to launch your application